Buenaventura Garcia Paredes, O.P. Building: History

-Construction

 The demolition of the original UST gymnasium started on April 6, 2011, after which construction began.
 The building was completed in 2014, and opened in August of the same year.

 Facilities

 The alumni center has twelve floors and a mezzanine.
 The ground floor features a grand lobby that serves as the center's main converging point.
-The center's grand ballroom is on the second floor.
+The center's grand ballroom, known as the Dr. Robert C. Sy Grand Ballroom, is on the second floor.
 The third floor is the location of the Office for Alumni Affairs and the offices of each faculty/college-based alumni association.
 The center has hostel facilities for accommodation services for traveling and returning alumni.

+Occupants

+The Faculty of Arts and Letters used to hold some classes in the building from its completion in 2014 until 2016.
+The faculty returned in 2020 with the now-dissolved Department of Communication and Media Studies, which handles the Communication and Journalism programs.
+In 2024, Arts and Letters dean Melanie Turingan stated that the faculty intends to expand its presence in the building.
+At present, the faculty occupies the 10th and 11th floors.

+The College of Tourism and Hospitality Management also transferred to the building in 2020; it was previously based at the Albertus Magnus building.
+The college currently utilizes the 4th to 8th floors.

+Since its inception in 2017, the Graduate School of Law also occupies the 4th floor.

+The UST Senior High School held classes in the building when it was established in 2016, before transferring to the Frassati Building in 2019.

+The UST Educational Technology (EdTech) Center formerly occupied the building until it moved to the Frassati building in 2020.
+It shared the 12th floor with the university's Communications Bureau (which handles Tiger Media Network) when it was founded in 2018, the latter having absorbed EdTech's former space.
+The Office of Alumni Relations and the individual alumni chapters of each faculty and college are located on the building's 3rd floor.